- Manufacturing, wholesale and distribution, transportation and construction are the most common industries.

 Provides an alternative north-south transportation route.

-Improvements to a major commuter corridor would allow more people easier access to where they live, work and shop.
+Allows more people easier access to where they live, work and shop by improving a major commuter corridor.

 Decreases travel times and reduces transportation costs for goods.